-As shown in Fig. \ref{fig:showcase}, Bézier splatting consistently renders high-quality VGs across various image domains, from photorealistic natural images, watercolor paintings, to clip arts and cartoon images.
+As shown in Fig. \ref{fig:showcase}, Bézier Splatting consistently renders high-quality VGs across various image domains from photorealistic natural images, watercolor paintings, to cartoon images.
 Unlike learning-based image vectorization methods \cite{lopes2019learned, reddy2021im2vec, Cao_2023_CVPR}, which can not easily generalize to out-of-domain data, our method can flexibly handle different types of images.